rokucommunity/rokucommunity.github.io/src/pages/whats-new/2022-12-December.md

 layout: ../../layouts/WhatsNewPost.astro
 ---
 # Overview
-Welcome to the December 2022 edition of "What's New in RokuCommunity".
+Welcome to the December 2022 edition of "What's New in RokuCommunity."
 Please consider <a target="_blank" href="https://rokucommunity.substack.com/">subscribing</a> to stay up to date with what's happening in RokuCommunity.

 Here are some of the key highlights:
 - [SceneGraph Inspector properly orders ArrayGrid children](#scenegraph-inspector-properly-orders-arraygrid-children)